cloudfoundry/diego-design-notes/README.md

 > A [**Task**](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/task.go) is guaranteed to be run *at most once*.

 > A **Long Running Process** (LRP) may have multiple instances.
 Diego is told of the [*desired LRPs*](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/desired_lrp.go).
 Each desired LRP may desire multiple instances.
 These instances are run (and represented as [*actual LRPs*](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/actual_lrp.go)).
-Diego attempts to keep the correct number instances running in the face of network failures and crashes.
+Diego attempts to keep the correct number of instances running in the face of network failures and crashes.

 Both tasks and LRPs are expressed as generic, platform-independent, executable recipes.
 The executable actions are defined [here](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/executor_action.go).
 The [executor](https://github.com/cloudfoundry-incubator/executor) knows how to run these generic recipes inside [garden](https://github.com/cloudfoundry-incubator/garden) containers.